Your basket is currently empty!

 You might experience hair loss, brittle nails, or a rash around your eyes, nose, and mouth.

-More severe could include , lethargy, or even hallucinations.
+More severe symptoms could include depression, lethargy, or even hallucinations.

 Ensuring you get enough biotin in your diet is crucial.